They say, in business there are only two types of best practices: those we learn from others, and those we learn the hard way.

 If any of those land — this is for you.

-— Kurt McSparron, Founder Connect on LinkedIn
+— Kurt McSparron, Founder Connect with me on LinkedIn

 “If a movement is to have an impact, it must belong to those who join it — not those who lead it.” —Simon Sinek